 All facility related costs including but not limited to requests for operational and maintenance costs, as well as building improvements of any kind shall be subject to review, revision, consolidation, and utilization by the County Administrator's Office.
-Requests shall be consistent with, but may be distinct from, the Capital Improvement Plan.
+Requests shall be consistent with the Capital Improvement Plan.